 - Abnormal weight loss

-The FDA in June 2016 introduced new kidney warnings for Invokana, Invokamet, Farxiga, and Xigduo XR, saying that the drugs were linked to adverse event reports of acute kidney injury that in some cases required hospitalization.
+In June 2016, the FDA introduced new kidney warnings for Invokana, Invokamet, Farxiga, and Xigduo XR, saying that the drugs were linked to adverse event reports of acute kidney injury that in some cases required hospitalization.
 Symptoms of kidney injury include decreased urine and swelling in the legs or feet.
 Some patients have filed Invokana kidney failure lawsuits, claiming that the manufacturer did not sufficiently warn of possible renal side effects.

 Cardiovascular Side Effects